5 Steps to Create SMART Goals

 Granted, I had many mind-set problems at that point in my life.
 But also, I never had set a goal for myself health, weight, or fitness-wise before.
 And I felt completely adrift.
 Completely hopeless that I’d never have a normal sized belly (let alone a strong core again.)
 And completely convinced that I was destined to be a fat mom forever.

 The thing that changed my point of view on this was getting my certification as a health coach, and then my master’s degree in nutrition.
 But even better?
-Learning how to set goals for myself and watch myself crush them!!
+Learning how to set SMART fitness goals for myself and watch myself crush them!!

 What SMART goals are

 SMART is (obviously) an acronym.
 Keep in mind that some sources will say a certain letter means something different than what I’m telling you.
 As I’ve skimmed through every source imaginable looking for the true definitions of each letter, I realized it doesn’t matter… What does matter is how you use it.

 Ok, just stating, “I want to lose weight” is actually more of the whiny statement I expect from my bestie while we’re trying on swimsuits than a specific goal.
 And it seriously won’t get you very far.
 You need a good clear definition.
 “I want to lose ten pounds.”
 That’s better.

 The more specific you can get, the better your definition will be to achieve the next steps in your goal-setting expedition.

 So go ahead and write down your goals (as specifically as possible!) in your workbook.
 If you’d like to know why listing your goals is crazy important, check out THIS post.